raspberrypilearning/animated-story/en/step_5.md

 --- /task ---

-In `sammy.html`, the `<p>` element has the `id="rise"` attribute.

-You will now create a JavaScript intersection observer with a callback that adds the `rise` class to an element with the attribute `id="rise"` if it enters the viewport.
+You will now create a JavaScript intersection observer with a callback that adds the `rise` class to the `<p>` element when it enters the viewport.

 --- task ---